-This is thanks to the ever-increasing popularity of online casinos driven, in turn, by technology – and this makes playing on them more and more immersive and engaging than ever.
+This is thanks to the ever-increasing popularity of online casinos driven, such as online slots, in turn, by technology – and this makes playing on them more and more immersive and engaging than ever.
 Things have certainly come a long way since the primitive gameplay that characterized online gambling games in the late 1990s.
 They’re now much more in tune with what gamblers really want.

 For example, while many of the old-style bingo halls stand empty, there are now thriving online communities who enjoy all the competitive and social aspects of bingo – as well as a great range of fun games – all from the comfort of their own homes.
 The community forums, high-quality gaming graphics and the sheer amount of choice available sets online bingo sites like this apart from the rest.
 And with the gradual emergence of virtual reality, even for mobile devices, gambling is destined to become an even more involving and entertaining experience.